 University of Florida

-This course is the second of a third-part seminar series designed to support Educational Technology doctoral students as they move toward completion of their doctoral program.
+This course is the second of a second-part seminar series designed to support Educational Technology doctoral students as they move toward completion of their doctoral program.
 This series is designed to engage students at the highest cognitive levels, requiring extensive independent literature evaluation, conceptualization, writing, and the process of giving, receiving and applying constructive criticism.
 Students will work towards a working draft of a research proposal within this course.

 The Digital Kids Tech Camp Practicum will immerse you in technology-rich experiences.
 As you will be working with 3rd to 6th graders during the last week of this course, it is important for you to develop your competence and confidence with the tools necessary for creating animations and digital music and designing games so that you will be able to assist the campers as they learn about these processes and develop their own products.
 As an elective course for the PROTEACH educational technology specialization, you will develop valuable skills that are not traditionally taught in pre-service education.
 As interest in using new media for education continually grows, you will be able to use this course experience to benefit your future students.